RamazanOzerr/Image-Downloader-Python/README.md

 Python Image downloader with PyQt5, requests, Random, sys, string modules

 # Features
-1- downloads the image from url taken from user
+1- downloads the image from url taken from user \n
 2- saves it into the path taken from user with a random name

 # Images